linda-lai/linda-lai.github.io/README.md

 ## Description
-This portfolio was designed, coded and deployed over the course of a week, and is the first iteration of my personal website, as an aspiring full-stack developer currently undertaking a coding bootcamp.
+This portfolio was designed, coded and deployed over the course of a week, and is the first iteration of my personal website as an aspiring full-stack developer currently undertaking a coding bootcamp.
 In its current iteration, the website is stable, responsive and nicely designed with some minor animations, with further enhancements and optimisations planned for future iterations.

 ### Purpose
 Tasked with designing and developing a personal portfolio website in pure HTML and CSS over the course of a week, https://ladnil.github.io/ was born.
-As an aspiring full-stack developer, understanding my preferences and influences from a design and development perspective is essential not only towards developing my own personal brand but also articulating that to any potential clients or employers through my projects and digital channels.
+As a aspiring full-stack developer, understanding my preferences and influences from a design and development perspective is essential not only towards developing my own personal brand but also articulating that to any potential clients or employers through my projects and digital channels.
 As such, this portfolio website showcases and summarises my approach to development and design: the simple and basics done right.

 ### Functionality
 I designed my portfolio to be as responsive and accessible as possible while learning the ropes of CSS as a beginner.
 Being extremely design-driven, I wanted this to be reflected in the end product and to challenge myself, but also to plan and execute a design I could realistically achieve in the timeframe.